yyDing1/SelfMix/README.md

 ### Parameters

-Details about the meaning of parameters can be seen in our paper and `ModelArguments`, `DataTrainingArguments` and `OurTrainingArguments` in `train.py`
+Details about the meaning of parameters can be seen in our paper and dataclass `ModelArguments`, `DataTrainingArguments` and `OurTrainingArguments` in `train.py`

 ## Evaluation